awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/disassociate-repository-association.md

    aws codeguru-reviewer describe-repository-association --association-arn arn:aws:codeguru-reviewer:us-west-2:123456789012:association:repository-association-uuid
    ```

-1. If successful, the respository association is deleted and the command correctly outputs the following:
+1. If successful, the repository association is deleted and the command correctly outputs the following:

    ```
    An error occurred (NotFoundException) when calling the DescribeRepositoryAssociation operation: The requested resource arn:aws:codeguru-reviewer:us-west-2:123456789012:association:repository-association-uuid is not found.